Blatko1/DeathSwapPlugin/README.md

 # Minecraft Death Swap Plugin

-This plugin is a popular Minecraft game which you can play with 2 or more players.
+This plugin is for Minecraft which you can play with 2 or more players.

 ## Commands